 The Company enters into various collateral arrangements in connection with its derivative instruments, which require both the pledging and accepting of collateral.
-As of December 31, 2021, the Company pledged cash collateral with a fair value of \$2, associated with derivative instruments.
-The collateral receivable has been recorded in other assets or other liabilities on the Company's Consolidated Balance Sheet, as determined by the Company's election to offset on the balance sheet.
-As of December 31, 2021, the Company also pledged securities collateral associated with derivative instruments with a fair value of \$270, which have been included in fixed maturities on the Consolidated Balance Sheet.
+As of December 31, 2022 and 2021, the Company pledged cash collateral with a fair value of \$5 and \$2, respectively, associated with derivative instruments.
+The collateral receivable has been recorded in other assets or other liabilities on the Company's Consolidated Balance Sheets, as determined by the Company's election to offset on the balance sheet.
+As of December 31, 2022 and 2021, the Company also pledged securities collateral associated with derivative instruments with a fair value of \$106 and \$270, respectively, which have been included in fixed maturities, AFS on the Consolidated Balance Sheets.
 The counterparties have the right to sell or re-pledge these securities.
-In addition, as of December 31, 2021, the Company has pledged initial margin of cash related to OTC-cleared and exchange traded derivatives with a fair value of \$4, which is recorded in other investments or other assets on the Company's Consolidated Balance Sheet.
-As of December 31, 2021, the Company has pledged initial margin of securities related to OTC-cleared and exchange traded derivatives with a fair value of \$4, which is recorded in other investments or other assets on the Company's Consolidated Balance Sheet.
-As of December 31, 2021, the Company has pledged initial margin of securities related to OTC-cleared and exchange traded derivatives with a fair value of \$4, which is recorded in other investments or other assets on the Company's Consolidated Balance Sheet.
-As of December 31, 2021, the Company has pledged initial margin of securities related to OTC-cleared and exchange traded derivatives with a fair value of \$172, which are included within fixed maturities on the Company's Consolidated Balance Sheet.
+In addition, as of December 31, 2022 and 2021, the Company has pledged initial margin of cash related to OTC-cleared and exchange traded derivatives with a fair value of \$15 and \$4, respectively, which is recorded in other investments or other assets on the Company's Consolidated Balance Sheets.
+As of December 31, 2022 and 2021, the Company has pledged initial margin of securities related to OTC-cleared and exchange traded derivatives with a fair value of \$187 and \$172, respectively, which are included within fixed maturities, AFS on the Company's Consolidated Balance Sheets.

-As of December 31, 2021, the Company accepted cash collateral associated with derivative instruments of \$30, which was invested and recorded on the Consolidated Balance Sheet in fixed maturities and short-term investments with corresponding amounts recorded in other investments or other liabilities as determined by the Company's election to offset on the balance sheet.
-The Company also accepted securities collateral as of December 31, 2021 with a fair value of \$5, which the Company has the right to sell or repledge.
-As of December 31, 2021, the Company had not repledged securities and did not sell any securities.
-The non-cash collateral accepted was held in separate custodial accounts and was not included on the Company's Consolidated Balance Sheet.
+As of December 31, 2022 and 2021, the Company accepted cash collateral associated with derivative instruments of \$262 and \$30, respectively, which was invested and recorded on the Consolidated Balance Sheets in fixed maturities, AFS and short-term investments with corresponding amounts recorded in other investments or other liabilities as determined by the Company's election to offset on the balance sheet.
+The Company also accepted securities collateral as of December 31, 2022 and 2021 with a fair value of \$79 and \$5, respectively, which the Company has the right to sell or repledge.
+As of December 31, 2022 and 2021, the Company had not repledged securities and did not sell any securities.
+The non-cash collateral accepted was held in separate custodial accounts and was not included on the Company's Consolidated Balance Sheets.